ea-foundation/raise/README.md

     }
   },
   {
-    "value": "Default value",
+    "value": {
+      "subproperty1": "foo 5",
+      "subproperty2": "foo 6"
+    },
     "if": true
   }
 ]
 ```

-All objects in the array must have a `value` property and an `if` property. `value` has whatever type the property supports.
+All objects in the array must have a `value` property and an `if` property. `value` has whatever type the corresponding property supports.
 The `if` property contains a [JsonLogic](http://jsonlogic.com/) rule.

 The objects are evaluated top down.
-As soon as one `if` rule matches, the `value` of the corresponding object is returned.
+As soon as one `if` rule matches, the property is assigned the corresponding `value` object.

 If you leave away the final catch-all node (`"if": true`), the value `null` is returned.